niklas-enns/SpeedTester/README.md

 Otherwise, SpeedTester can run as a normal command-line application which can be called with ``java -jar SpeedTester.jar``.
 Depending on your OS configuration, a (double-)click on the jar file will also execute it.

 ##Parameters:
-The operation of SpeedTester uses four parameters:
+The operation of SpeedTester is controlled by four parameters
-- size : The download size of the file which is used to calculcate your connection speed, in MB
+- size (default: 50MB): The download size of the file which is used to calculcate your connection speed, in MB
-- interval: The download interval in minutes
+- interval (default: 1min): The download interval in minutes
-- url: The target file url
+- url (default: [link](http://ftp.halifax.rwth-aachen.de/opensuse/distribution/13.2/iso/openSUSE-13.2-DVD-i586.iso)): The target file url
-- tray: Enables a GUI which is accessible through a tray icon
+- tray: (default: enabled): Enables a GUI which is accessible through a tray icon

-##Default values:
-You don't have to declare these parameters.
-SpeedTester has built-in default values: 50MB size, 1 minute interval, a nice URL, enabled tray icon.
-For normal use-cases this should be fine.
-Just run SpeedTester and you will notice that "results.txt" will contain a new result every minute.

-If you want to change some parameters, you can just use the GUI or pass command-line arguments to the application.
+If you want to change some parameters, you can just use the GUI via the tray icon or pass command-line arguments to the application.

-##Arguments:
-Remember, none of these is required.
-If you leave an argument, the default value will be used

-- size <size>: Target download size in MB
-- interval <interval>: Download interval in minutes
-- url <URL>: Target file URL.
-Works with http://, ftp:// and maybe some others which i haven't tried yet
-- tray [true|false]: Enables or disables the tray icon and GUI

 ##Example:
 ``